dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 Signaling
 =========

-Unlike the exceptions as used in C++ or Java, signaling a condition does *not* itself cause the current function or block to exit.
+Unlike the exceptions of C++ or Java, signaling a condition does *not* itself cause the current function or block to exit.
 Instead, calling the :drm:`signal` function is just like calling any other function.
-The ``signal`` function just locates an appropriate handler and calls it in turn.
+The ``signal`` function just locates an appropriate handler and calls it normally.

 One consequence of this is that a handler can signal another condition in a very straightforward manner.
-For example, imagine code that searches for a person by name, and if it cannot find one, searches for a pet by the same name, and if it cannot find the pet either, it breaks into the debugger.
+For example, imagine a program that searches for a person by name, and if it cannot find one, it searches for a pet by the same name, and if it cannot find the pet either, it breaks into the debugger.
 Given an unknown name, you might see the following backtrace:

 1. ``break({condition <key-not-found-error>: "Toby"})``
 2. ``handle-no-pet-found({condition <key-not-found-error>: "Toby"})``